 Stress = Weight / Area = 130 / 70 = 1.85 tons weight per m2.

 This foundation is very useful for basement structures.
 A waterproof membrane sheet is placed over the ground surface and then 4″ PCC is poured to create a level base for the Mat/raft foundation.
-After the PCC, reinforcement steel bars is tied (cage) in place and then the desired thickness of concrete(According to the design) is poured.
+After the PCC, reinforcement steel bars are tied (cage) in place and then the desired thickness of the concrete(According to the design) is poured.

 Why Mat is Used?

 There is a lot the important reason for the use of mat foundations.
 We use this foundation if the

 The bearing capacity of the soil is weak and not capable to transfer the load of building to the ground.